Catrovitch/Chamber-Danger/documentation/week_3_report.md

 I have found it hard to find a proper balance for the project.
 In the OHTE course I made the mistake of planning a project which was too ambitious and which meant I didn't have the time to do it as well as I'd like to.
 This was the reason I thought I'd do something much more basic this time around, but then again I chose something that was too basic.
 I hope that what I have done now is at a proper level - not too basic, but not too ambitous either.
 The idea is still to make something simple that is easily built upon to achieve more complex results.

+Since I had to start over I used quite a lot of time researching what I would do and how I would go about implementing BSP and Drunkard's Walk algorithm.
+Time spent: ca 18 hours.

 ## Week 3 Test coverage-report
 ![](./pictures/test_coverage_week3.png)